nicksukie/nicksukie.github.io/_posts/2020-06-25-mandarin-state-of-mind.md

 </div>

 <br/>
 Here we can see that two characters, 'love' and 'good', are combined to form the word 'hobby'.
 That's not completely intuitive.
-That's the first point we need to understand: Chinese is very much a contextual language.
+That's one of the most important points we need to understand: Chinese is very much a contextual language.
 Characters mean different things depending on ther context, i.e. depending on the other characters around them.
-There are, of course, characters which have meanings on their own, but in most cases, their meaning is based on traditional usage, as opposed to an inherent definition.
+There are, of course, characters which have meanings on their own, but in most cases, their meaning is based on where it is used, as opposed to an inherent definition.
 <br/>